 \section{Introduction}

-Medical imaging is central to the safe and effective delivery of modern medicine ~\citep{UKHealthSecurityAgency2022}.
-It is integral to numerous treatment pathways, providing the necessary insights for precise diagnoses and therapeutic decisions.
-Nonetheless, the escalating demand for imaging services is surpassing the capacity of radiologists to maintain a high level of proficiency in image reporting~\citep{fischetti2022evolving, Kalidindi2023}.
-The increasing shortage of radiology professionals, exacerbated by the growing volume of imaging, is leading to critical levels of stress and burnout among staff~\citep{RCR2022} and causing delays and disparities in the delivery of critical care~\citep{rimmer2017radiologist}.
-All this necessitates a greater dependence on trainees and non-radiology physicians as well as teleradiology services who often lack access to the full clinical records to fill the gaps in image interpretation~\citep{huang2023generative, limb2022shortages}.
+Medical imaging is central to the safe and effective delivery of modern medicine \citep{UKHealthSecurityAgency2022}.
+Nonetheless, the increasing demand for imaging services is surpassing the capacity of radiologists to maintain a high quality standard in image reporting~\citep{fischetti2022evolving, Kalidindi2023}.
+The worsening shortage of radiology professionals is leading to increasing levels of stress and burnout among staff~\citep{RCR2022} and causing delays and disparities in the delivery of critical care~\citep{rimmer2017radiologist}.

-A pivotal task in radiology practice is the automated generation of a free-text report based on medical images~\citep{liu2019clinically}.
-Research and development into the use of \ac{AI} to automatically generate such narrative-style radiology reports from images suggest significant potential for enhancing operational efficiency, reducing radiologist workloads, and improving the quality and standardisation of patient care~\citep{huang2023generative, liu2019clinically, yildirim2024multimodal, yu2023evaluating}. \ac{AI} capabilities in automatically generating draft radiology reports within seconds of image acquisition may support radiologists in better managing high case volumes, mitigating exhaustion and circumventing the constraints of human resources~\citep{huang2023generative}.
-Furthermore, rapid image interpretation by \ac{AI} could reduce unnecessary variations in treatment, decrease the number of patients needing to be recalled after discharge, and support the prioritisation of urgent cases by highlighting critical conditions that require immediate clinical attention \citep{huang2023generative}.

-Consequently, the ability to generate free-text, narrative-style reports from radiology images has become subject to increasing research interest~\citep{sloan2024automated,zhou2024generalist,yang2024advancing,tu2024medpalmm,hyland2024maira1,jeong2023xrem,tanida2023rgrg,chen2024chexagent,muller2024chex,wang2023metransformer,li2023dynamic}.
-The open-ended nature of the report generation task requires the model to describe not simply the presence or absence of findings, but more subtle aspects such as severity and extent, location, texture or other qualities, and whether the finding has progressed or resolved.
-Thus, report generation is a challenging task for multimodal \ac{AI} models in terms of both image understanding and language generation.